Program Details: Universidad del Bio Bio

 Most housing placements are in walking distance to campus or within a short bus ride.
 All payments for housing is paid directly to landlord or family.

-NOTICE: During the 2015-2016 academic year, UBB experienced student strikes which caused significant delays in the semester completion in several faculties.
+NOTICE: During the past several years, UBB has experienced student strikes which caused significant delays in the semester completion in several faculties.
 Due to these delays, the UBB calendar is now operating with different semester start and end dates based on the faculty you plan to take courses in.
 Participants will be required to exercise a great deal of flexibility while UBB continues to regularize operations after the disruption of the strikes.
 Dates listed below are all estimates and subject to change.

 Fall: August—January (students may be eligible to return home in December provided they are passing all of their classes)